Al Ittihad Ahli of Aleppo SC: Early history (1949–1972)

 The club was founded on 20 January 1949 under the name Halab Al-Ahli Club, by the merge of three smaller football teams in Aleppo: Al-Janah (The Wing), Assad Al-Shahba (Lions of Shahba) and Al-Nejmeh (The Star), before getting recognized officially by the Ministry of Internal Affairs on 24 September 1953.
 Prior to the foundation of the Syrian official football league, the club have competed in various regional competitions in the Aleppo Governorate such as the regional league of Aleppo and the Aleppo Municipality Shield.
 The first major success in the club's history was winning the Syrian Cup in the 1964–65 season, when they beat Barada SC 4–1 in the final.

-The club have participated in the first ever Syrian football league in 1966–67 when they became champions.
-In the following league season, the club managed to defend the title.
+The club participated in the first ever Syrian football league in 1966–67 when they became champions.
+In the following league season, the club defended the title.
 In 1972, the name of the club was changed to Al-Ittihad SC Aleppo by the decision of the Syrian government.
 Since then, they have never relegated to the bottom level.